ajay-gandhi/asciify-image/README.md

 *Default: original image width, CLI default: window width*

 The width to which to resize the image.
+Use a percentage to set the image width to `x%` of the terminal window width.

 #### options.height

 *Default: original image height, CLI default: window height*

 The height to which to resize the image.
+Use a percentage to set the image height to `x%` of the terminal window height.

 #### options.format